-This condition is generally congenital and appears at birth.
+This condition is generally friendly and appears at birth.

-It is a very rare condition in which the cartilage that makes up the walls of the trachea, which is normally rigid, does not develop properly in the uterus, leaving them weak and flabby or flexible.
+It is a rare condition in which the cartilage that makes up the trachea walls, which are usually rigid, does not develop properly in the uterus, leaving them weak and flabby or flexible.

-The weakened walls are likely to collapse and cause an airway obstruction.
-This leads to breathing problems .
+The weakened walls are likely to collapse and cause airway obstruction.
+This leads to breathing problems.

 Tracheomalacia causes a variety of respiratory complications that, if left untreated, can escalate to the point of requiring urgent or emergency care.